Dean Huijsen: Bournemouth's Sergio Ramos-inspired wonderkid proving a bargain signing under Andoni Iraola

 Huijsen ranks third in the Premier League for interceptions per 90 minutes, reflecting his ability to read danger, and sixth for blocks.
 His forward-thinking passing, off both feet, and over short and long distances, has proved another asset.
 "I can't think of any centre-backs who use both feet as well as him," says Juanito.

-Bournemouth were impressed by his ability to impose himself defensively even against much older players in Serie A and he has carried the same aggression into the Premier League, shouldering even greater responsibility since Illia Zabarnyi's suspension left him as their only fit centre-back.
+Bournemouth were impressed by his ability to impose himself defensively even against much older players in Serie A and he has carried the same aggression into the Premier League, shouldering even greater responsibility since Illia Zabarnyi's suspension left him as their most experienced available centre-back.

 Before all this, though, they had to convince him of the merits of joining a club with a relatively low profile.
 They put their case together in a presentation conducted virtually during negotiations, outlining the front-footed playing style implemented by Iraola and Huijsen's suitability to it.

-They also explained how they planned to use him, although that process was accelerated after fellow centre-back Roberto Senesi had to have surgery on a thigh injury in November.
+They also explained how they planned to use him, although that process was accelerated after fellow centre-back Marcos Senesi had to have surgery on a thigh injury in November.

 Since then, Huijsen has started 17 consecutive games in all competitions, most of them alongside the similarly impressive Zabarnyi.
-Aged 19 and 22 respectively, they form a centre-back pairing six years younger than the Premier League average, in a team which is one of the most youthful in the division.
+Aged 19 and 22 respectively, they form a centre-back pairing six years younger than the Premier League average.
+Not that you would know it to watch them.
+Bournemouth have only lost three of the 17 games they have started together.

 Suitors are sure to emerge for Huijsen.
 There have already been reports of interest from Real Madrid and Liverpool.
 But he has a six-year contract at the Vitality Stadium and the capacity for further growth is clear.
 Bournemouth are fighting for a European finish and sit only three points behind fifth-placed Chelsea.